Plank theorems and their applications: a survey: Tarski's plank problem

 \subsubsection{Partial solution to Tarski's problem}

-Tarski proved his conjecture for figures in which we can inscribe a disk centered at the origin.
-Note that the case of $\R^2$ is not entirely covered by this partial result, since some convex figures, for example an equilateral triangle, have a width bigger than the diameter of their inscribed circle; yet, Tarski's arguments generalize to solids in which we can inscribe a ball centered at the origin.
+While the statement of the plank problem above never explicitly appeared in Tarski's work, Bang attributed the two-dimensional version of this conjecture to Tarski in \cite{bang1950}.
+In fact, Tarski proved his conjecture for figures for which the width equals the diameter of the largest inscribed disk \cite{Tarksi}.
+While this applies to figures like disks and parallelograms, as observed by Tarski, the case of $\R^2$ is not entirely covered by this partial result, since some convex figures, for example an equilateral triangle, have a width bigger than the diameter of their inscribed circle; yet, Tarski's arguments generalize to three-dimensional solids whose width equals the diameter of the largest inscribed ball.
 However, they do not work in higher dimensions because the proof relies on geometric characteristics of two (or three)-dimensional spaces.
-His proof is still interesting in its own right, so we include it by adapting the argument that was presented in \cite{approximation}.
-Note that Tarski was inspired by a solution of Moese on a related problem first stated by Tarksi himself (read \cite[Chapter 7]{Tarskitrans} for a discussion on the history of this problem and a translation of the related papers of Tarski and Moese).
+His proof is still interesting in its own right, so we include it by adapting the argument that was presented in \cite{kuppach}.
+Note that Tarski was inspired by a solution of Moese \cite{moese} on a related problem first stated by Tarksi himself (read \cite[Chapter 7]{Tarskitrans} for a discussion on the history of this problem and a translation of the related papers of Tarski and Moese).

 The demonstration relies essentially on a result of Archimedes in \textit{On the Sphere and Cylinder}, often called ``Archimedes' Hat-Box Theorem'', which can be formulated as follows.